-To be successful, this would require both the City and County to agree and commit to submitting both of their water and wastewater entities to the authority of the Board and making modifications to the way they manage and operate the systems based on the Board's recommendations and directives.
+D) To be successful, thisthe compact creating the Board a regional compactthis would require both the City and County to agree and commit to submitting both of their water and wastewater entities to the authority of the Board and making modifications to the way they manage and operate the systems based on the Board's recommendations and directives.
 To make it a binding commitment that is not easily changed by new local administrations, the Board would be established in both State law and matching local ordinances.
 Among other things, the legislation creating the Board would need to define the Board's makeup and responsibilities, its funding and staffing, and the City and County's responsibilities to follow the direction of the Board for defined issues in the law.
-The key thing is that the Board would be defined in State and local law to have as much authority as necessary and agreed to, if it is done in a way that avoids the threshold issues.
+The key thing is that the Board would be defined in State and local law to have as much authority as necessary and agreed to, if it is done in a way that avoids complications associated with specific the threshold issues. (i.e. the Financial, Human Capital and Legal items described above).

-Like a compact commission2, the "Baltimore Regional Water Governance Board" would be granted authority and funding in both State law and local ordinances to hire staff and coordinate the planning, financing, management and operation of water and wastewater systems and establish rules and/or regulations that would be followed by the City and Counties that contribute water from their land area, and manage, operate, and benefit from the system.
+Like a compact commission, the "Baltimore Regional Water Governance Board" would be granted authority and funding in both State law and local ordinances to hire staff and coordinate the planning, financing, management and operation of water and wastewater systems and establish rules and/or regulations that would be followed by the City and Counties that contribute water from their land area, and manage, operate, and benefit from the system.
 While the working group may or may not choose to specify the exact composition of the Board, we recommend that a simple majority of the Board be chosen by City officials, to respect the City's ownership of the water & wastewater system.